 where

 are the differences between the position quadratures $q_{1,2}$ of the two oscillators and between their linear momentum quadratures $p_{1,2}$, respectively.
 In the limit, when $q_-,p_-\rightarrow 0$, the $S_c \rightarrow \infty$ denotes complete classical synchronization.
-In phase space, they would represent a limit cycle, with an arbitrary phase difference between them.
-Note that, in this analysis, the quadratures are defined in terms of their mean values $\bar{q}_i$ and $\bar{p}_i$, respectively.
+In phase space, they would represent a limit cycle, with a constant phase difference between them.